-Wedding top tips – what is a wedding celebrant & how does a celebrant led wedding work?
+What is a wedding celebrant & how does a celebrant led wedding work?

 Hello!
 It’s been a while since I did a Wedding Top Tips post.
 I have so many ideas for Top Tips I want to share, so watch this space, there will be more to come!

 I wanted to kick off again with a guest post about wedding celebrants.
 Celebrant led weddings are becoming more popular as couples choose to have more unique weddings and plan their day their way.
 But, what exactly does a celebrant do and how does a celebrant led wedding differ?
 Wonderful celebrant, Jenny Knight of Knight Ceremonies, is the lady to answer all the questions.
 I have had the great pleasure to work with Jenny and she’s awesome!
-I can’t wait to photograph another weddings she officiates very soon.
+I can’t wait to photograph another wedding she officiates very soon.
 Over to Jenny…

 What is a wedding celebrant?

 A wedding celebrant is a skilled officiant, that has the ability to create completely bespoke and personalised ceremonies.
-We are also warm and friendly people that love getting to know our couples, and creating wonderful memories for everyone at your wedding.
+We are also warm and friendly people that love getting to know our couples and creating wonderful memories for everyone at your wedding.

 How does a ceremony with a wedding celebrant differ from a civil wedding ceremony?

-A celebrant has no restrictions in terms of the location, content, format or style of a wedding, and can therefore be completely personal and reflective of who you are.
+A celebrant has no restrictions in terms of the location, content, format or style of a wedding, and can, therefore, be completely personal and reflective of who you are.
 Civil ceremonies led by a registrar are government template ceremonies and contain no details about you as a couple, so using a celebrant opens up this part of your wedding to be just as fabulous and full of your personality as the rest of your day!
 My ceremonies contain many of the elements that you and your guests would expect to see at a wedding (exchange of vows and rings etc), but also lots of beautiful details about you both as well as the option to add in a few other lovely elements too.
 This all means that the ceremony is warm and relaxed, and ensures we create lovely lasting memories for everyone attending.
-Why have something ordinary when you can have something special and unique to you?
+Why just have something ordinary when you can have something special and unique to you?

 Do I need to get legally married before I have a celebrant ceremony?